 The Graduate Management Admission Council’s 2017 white paper “Understanding the Role of the Master in Management in Global Business Education” defines the MSM student as someone with minimal professional experience—perhaps less than two years in the workforce—who’s thinking about building upon their existing bachelor’s degree to improve their marketability.
 The typical MBA candidate, by contrast, is someone who likely earned a business degree, has been in the corporate world for four to seven years, and is thinking about or appears primed for a management position.

-Professionals who haven’t yet built up this experience find themselves in a difficult spot.
-For reputable MBA programs, these individuals don’t have the same experience and connections under their belt, but their bachelor’s degree, in business or liberal arts, has only taken them so far.
-Or, following graduation, they’ve encountered limited opportunities that have few, if any, advancement potential.
+Recently graduated students or professionals who haven’t yet built up this experience find themselves in a difficult spot.
+For reputable MBA programs, these individuals don’t have the same experience and connections under their belt, and their bachelor’s degree has only taken them so far.
+Or, following graduation, they’ve encountered more limited opportunities for advancement potential.

-The MSM serves as a ladder for such professionals who find their career hitting a plateau too fast and too soon.
+The MSM serves as a ladder for such professionals and recent graduates.
 Reflecting this demand, particularly in a marketplace that requires entry-level candidates to have multiple credentials right out of the gate, GMAC’s report found that, based on GMAT score reports from 2007 through 2016, the number of business schools offering MSM degrees grew from 102 to 195.